compgen-io/tabl-docs/less.md

 # tabl less

 This command lets you view a delimited text file in a TUI paging environment.
 It operates very similarly to the less command.
 You can scroll through rows and columns.

-You can also set certain columns to be "sticky", which sets them to be permanently visible while you scroll.
+One unique feature is that the header values are always displayed as the top line.
+This way, you can keep track of the meaning for column, even if you are at the end of the file.
+Also, when scrolling, you can also set certain columns to be "sticky".
+This means that those columns are always shown, even if you are currently looking at columns further to the right.

 ## Usage